Abasa

 ʻAbasa (عبس, "He Frowned") is the 80th chapter (sura) of the Qur'an, with 42 verses (ayat).
 It is a Meccan sura.
 The Surah is so designated after the word `abasa with which it opens.
+One of the main themes of the sura discusses the marginalization faced by people with mental disorders and physical disabilities and the necessity of compassion for such vulnerable members of society.